Archive for March, 2012

 (images: hartendief)

 Earlier this week I mentioned I have a bit of a soft spot for floral wallpaper – putting it down to family trips to France when I was little.
 Well, I just came across a treasured photograph of me as a baby in my room.
 Looks like my mum liked flowers too!
-So maybe my love affair with flowers started a lot earlier than I thought.me in my baby roomAs I’m hopelessly nostalgic about my childhood, I love looking back through old family albums.
+So maybe my love affair with flowers started a lot earlier than I thought.As I’m hopelessly nostalgic about my childhood, I love looking back through old family albums.
 I was reminded of the emotional connection to family photos, and the memories that they represent, when I went to have a look at my friend Anna Nowinska-Boardman’s new website recently.

 Anna is a bumps & babies photographer and she’s pioneering birth reportage photography in the UK.
 One of her first blog posts was about her favourite childhood photograph.
 Take a minute to visit Anna’s blog to read her story, and tell me if that doesn’t bring tears to your eyes.